dhalianeza/hood/README.md

 ## Known Bugs
 * There are no known bugs  everythings works well
 ## Contact Information
-If you have any question or contributions, please email me at [daliaprecious4@gmail.com]
+In case you have any question or suggestions, please email me at [daliaprecious4@gmail.com]
 ## License

 * Copyright (c) 2021 **preciousdarly**